-Imagine the sleek, lean physique of a CrossFit athlete--that’s lean muscle mass.
+Imagine the sleek, lean physique of an elite athlete--that’s lean muscle mass.
 Medically speaking, lean muscle mass is anything in the body that isn’t fat, including organs like the heart and skin.
-But learning how to earn and keep lean muscle mass as an athlete, lean muscle building refers to those lean athletic bodies like those on CrossFit athletes rather than the bulkier muscles often seen on bodybuilders.
+But learning how to earn and keep lean muscle mass as an athlete, lean muscle building refers to those lean athletic bodies like those on elite athletes rather than the bulkier muscles often seen on bodybuilders.

 Getting stronger and focusing on lean muscle building isn’t just about what you do at the gym.
 A big part of building up muscle comes from how you spend your workouts, but how you tackle the rest of the day--like dieting--also plays a huge part.
 In fact, what you put into your body is going to be a key component in lean muscle building.
 To start, every body is different and will need different amounts and types of nutrients.
 What works for a 220 lb man isn’t necessarily going to work for a 130 lb woman.
 You need to find the right balance of caloric intake to calories burned.